phaubertin/jinue/doc/syscalls/exit-thread.md

 Function number (`arg0`) is 12.

-`arg1` is set to value made available to the joining thread.
+The value made available to the joining thread is set in `arg1`.

 ```
     +----------------------------------------------------------------+